zkLinkProtocol/dapp-portal/hyperchains/README.md

 ### ✏️ Configure manually
 <details>
-<summary>🖱️ Manually configure the application by editing the config file.</summary>
+<summary>Manually configure the application by editing the config file.</summary>

 1. 🔗 Add your network information to `/hyperchains/config.json` config file.
 See example config file in `/hyperchains/example.config.json`
 2. 🚀 Now you can start or build the application.
 See [Development](#development) or [Production](#production) section below for more details.